tederer/octowatch-videoservice/README.md

 ./compile.sh
 ```

-## Starting the service
+## Starting the Service

-Execute `start.sh`, which is located in the root folder of this project.
+In order to start the service, run `start.sh` which is located in the root folder of this project.
+The following table lists all the environment variables available to customise the behaviour of the service.

-video service of the OctoWatch underwater camera

 ## Environment variables